-Rwanda have been disqualified from the Africa Cup of Nations after fielding an ineligible player in their qualifier against Congo.
+Rwanda disqualified from Africa Cup of Nations

 Stephen Constantine's men made sure of a place in the group stages of qualification by beating Congo on penalties on earlier this month after coming back from a 2-0 first-leg deficit.